JalanshMunshi/jalansh-munshi-v2/content/authors/admin/_index.md

   url: https://www.asu.edu/

 # Short bio (displayed in user profile at end of posts)
+bio: Looking for full-time Software Engineering roles starting from January 2022.
+If you think I can be a good fit at your organization or if you know someone who's hiring, please reach out.

-bio: My interests include full-stack software engineering, reading non-fiction, traveling, and cooking.
+# My interests include full-stack software engineering, reading non-fiction, traveling, and cooking.

 # Interests to show in About widget
 interests: